sdcb/PaddleSharp/README.md

 ```

 ## Linux(Ubuntu 20.04): Detection and Recognition(All)
-1. Use `sdflysha/ubuntu20-dotnet6-paddleocr2.2.1:20211223` as docker base image in `Dockerfile`
+1. Use `sdflysha/ubuntu20-dotnet6-paddleocr2.2.1:20211223` to replace `mcr.microsoft.com/dotnet/aspnet:6.0` in `Dockerfile` as docker base image.

 The build steps for `ubuntu20-dotnet6-paddleocr` was described [here](./build/docker/ubuntu20-dotnet6-paddleocr2.2.1/Dockerfile).

 And also, we also provided another dotnet6-sdk `Dockerfile`, described [here](./build/docker/ubuntu20-dotnet6sdk-paddleocr2.2.1/Dockerfile).

 2. Install NuGet Packages: